eigan/mediasort/tests/README.md

 - Source not readable
 - Nested source not readable
 - Source file not readable
+- Source is not writable (cannot be moved)

 ###### Destination
 - Destination not writable